 Profits received from the operation of aircraft in international traffic by an enterprise that is resident of a country shall be taxable only in that country.

 Income or profits received by an enterprise of Country A from the operation of ships in international traffic may be taxed in Country B, but the tax imposed in Country B shall be reduced by 50%.

 Income of artists and sports persons

 Pensions and other similar remuneration (including any annuity)

-Payments that a student or trainee receives for the purpose of his or her maintenance, education or training are not taxed in the country of education (Country A) if:
+Payments that a student or trainee receives for the purpose of his or her maintenance, education, or training are exempt from tax in the country of education if: